-Effective: July 1, 2020
+Effective: July 1, 2021

 - 5. Follow the Center for Substance Abuse Prevention (CSAP) Six CSAP Strategies: - a.
 Information Dissemination; - b.
 Education; - c.
 Alternatives: - d.
 Problem Identification and Referral; - e.
 Community Based Processes; and - f.
 Environmental Strategies. - 6.
 Report prevention services and activities that do not fit under one of the CSAP Strategies under the "Other" category in the ME Block Grant reporting template. - 7.
 Collect and analyze data on substance use consumption and consequences to identify the substances of abuse and populations that should be targeted with prevention set-aside funds; - 8.
 Comply with state reporting requirements; - Enter all prevention data monthly into the Department's Performance Based Prevention System (PBPS); - 10.
 Submit the Prevention Program Description using the PBPS format.
 The Managing Entity shall approve or reject the Program Description before any data submission can be done by the Network Service Provider; - 11.
 Submit prevention data for all program participants, programs and strategies which occurred.
 Data submitted is consistent with the data maintained in the provider's program documentation, invoicing and sign-in sheets; and - 12.
 Accurately report the following performance measures: - a.
-A minimum of eighty percent (80%) of tasks and activities shall be completed as outlined in the Work Plan. - b.
-A minimum of ninety percent (90%) of data shall be submitted no later than the 15th of every month. - c.
+A minimum of ninety percent (90%) of data shall be submitted no later than the 15th of every month. - b.
 A minimum of ninety percent (90%) of department-identified errors in data submitted shall be corrected within thirty (30) days of notification.